AHmed-Malik-benelkadi/AHmed-Malik-benelkadi/README.md

 ### Hi there! 👋

-I'm a computer science student with a passion for programming.
+I'm a computer science student with a passion for AI.

 - 🔭 Currently, I'm studying computer science.
 - 👨‍💻 I've worked on various projects, which you can check out on [my portfolio](https://ahmed-malik-ben-elkadi.students-laplateforme.io/portfolio/index.html).